fieldtrip/website/faq/source/structuresensor.md

     - /faq/structuresensor/
 ---

-# Should I use a Polhemus or a Structure Sensor to record electrode positions?

 This is a quick note with opinions regarding the [Structure Sensor](http://structure.io/) to record the head shape and/or electrode locations, as described in detail in [this tutorial](/tutorial/source/electrode).

 - The Polhemus Fastrack is more accurate, but also more time-consuming.